Important COVID-19 update

 Health and safety: Please be aware, that with rambling, as with many outdoor activities - there is a small health and safety risk.
 Please read the health and safety guidance, particularly if walking with the club for the first time.

-CRC Privacy Policy: full details of our policy to protect members data is available to download - see News page.
+CRC Privacy Policy: full details of our policy to protect members data is available to download.

 http://www.rwhtravel.com/the-walking-partnership/